marangoly/shortly/README.md

 Shortly is an API for shortening urls.

-* The following are the requirements
+The following are the requirements:
-*
    * Design and implement an API for short URL creation
-*      Implement forwarding of short URLs to the original ones,
+   * Implement forwarding of short URLs to the original ones

+### Tech Stack
+   * Spring Boot for RESTful Web Services
+   * Angular for frontend
+   * Spring Boot in-memory H2 database
+   * Mockito for Service Layer Test
+   * Docer for distribution

+### How shortcode is generated?

+Each url is stored in the database with a unique id.
+The id is convered to base 62, as the total number of possible characters in the short code is 62 (a-zA-Z0-9).
+Each digit in base 62 code is mapped to one of the possible characters as
+0 - a
+1 - b
+.
+.
+.

 ### Steps to run the application locally